 Built by the Department of Aircraft Production (DAP) at Fishermans Bend in Melbourne.

-On April 30, 1945 crashed on take off from Tadji Airfield.
+On April 30, 1945 during take off from Tadji Airfield this Beaufort crashed.
 During May 1945 converted to components and abandoned.

 Until 1974, the intact fuselage remained in situ at Tadji Airfield.

 During 1974, recovered by Charles Darby and Monty Armstrong on behalf of David Tallichet / Yesterday's Air Force.
 Afterwards, shipped overseas to the United States and stored at Chino Airport.

 Later, sold to RAF Hendon and transported to the United Kingdom.
 The rear fuselage of this aircraft RF557 (26-10-43) was used in the restoration of Beaufort DD931 at RAF Hendon.